-The 1st thing you are going to need to do is get in touch with a local engineer and the board of health.
+The 1st thing you are going to need to do is to get in touch with a local engineer and the board of health.
 Here is a Board of Health roster for Massachusetts.
 The engineer is going to determine if there is a "reserve area" on the original septic design where additional leach trenches could be added.

-It may be determined that another area is needed for the system to be placed in which case the engineer will draw up a "septic design".
+It may be determined that another area is needed for the system to be placed in which case the engineer will draw up a "septic design."
 The septic design is drawn by the engineer based upon soil testing that will need to be done.
-These tests are called "perks and deep holes".
+These tests are called "perks and deep holes."
 The perk test will determine how quickly the soil leaches and the deep hole test will determine the level of the water table.
 Soils that have more gravel are better than those with clay and rock.
 A higher water table is not a good thing when it comes to septic systems.
-With a high water table you may need to have what is called a "raised system".
+With a high water table, you may need to have what is called a "raised system."

 Most buyers will not want to find out that the beautiful level yard they bought will now have a large mound!

-Once the septic system design is done and approved by the board of health you will want to send it out to bid by a few septic installers.
+Once the septic system design is done and approved by the board of health, you will want to send it out to bid by a few septic installers.
 I would recommend at least three bids, as in my experience the estimates can vary greatly.

 If you are in the middle of a Real Estate transaction and find out your septic system has failed and it will not be able to be repaired or replaced before the closing, the bank giving the buyer the loan will require you to escrow 1.5 times the estimate to fix or replace the system.
-For example if the cost of replacing the septic system is $20,000 you are going to required to escrow $30,000.
+For example, if the cost of replacing the septic system is $20,000 you are going to required to escrow $30,000.
 Please note that not every bank will allow a septic escrow.
 The buyer may end up having to wait until the installation is complete.